howonlee/mertonon/essays/estimates.md

 _Yobbs_: How do I know it's not garbage in garbage out, that sort of thing?
 Sounds political.

 _Robbs_: Well, it's a political budget.
 They're putting down their own view on the politics of the org.
 If people say things that aren't true, they're doing so to _us_.

-(ed. - Explanation view for why is coming.
-Currently, you have to view previous weights and previous states manually)
+And there's no underlying stick we're whacking them with like with estimates, so there's no disincentive to tell the truth.

 _Vobbs_: "Sounds good.
 Let's get Zobbs to go work this 400's task a bit.
 Mertonon suggestion says Pobbs but she's busy this week."